staravia/mania-guesser/readme.md

 2. Create a `Mania Guesser` role and give it to anyone that wishes to have access to the `m!setchannel` and `m!removechannel` command.
 3. Set the Play Channel `m!setchannel` (this is where you will see the bot spam.)
 # Setup (for developers)
-1. Make sure you have the latest version of npm installed.
+1. Make sure you have the latest version of npm installed on your server machine.
 Current Version: 6.12.0.
 2. This bot also requires you to make a real-time database from firebase (but you can modify the code to use a different type of database.)
 The bot should also automatically populate your database if you plan on using firebase.
 3. clone the repository to the host server `git clone http://github.com/staravia/mania-guesser`
 4. cd to the project directory and install node packages `npm install`